SinchUK/LandingPage/README.md

-# My-test-HTML-Page
+# Landing page
-It's a new repository
+It's a example for landing page without JS